NoTabaco/pyjobs/README.md

-# pyjobs
+# Pyjobs

 Web to Excel scrapper for Python Jobs